der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 [Budget](./Budget)|Budget for this campaign.

 ## <a name="getentitytype"></a>getEntityType
-Returns the entity type of this campaign, which is "Campaign".
+Returns the entity type of this campaign.
 ### Returns:
 |Type|Description|
 |-|-